 \begin{prop} Let $X$ be a smooth cubic hypersurface of dimension $d=3$ or $4$.
 Then

 \end{prop} \begin{proof} We first note that the middle cohomology of $X$ is torsion free.
 Let $F$ be the variety of lines on $X$.
 Let $l\subset X$ be a general line on $X$ and let $D_l\subseteq F$ be the variety of lines that meet $l$.
-Then we know that $D_l$ is smooth and the associated Abel--Jacobi homomorphism
+Then it is known that $D_l$ is smooth (see \cite[Lemma 10.5]{cg} for $d=3$; \cite[\S3 Lemme 1]{voisin 86} for $d=4$).
+The associated Abel--Jacobi homomorphism

 is injective.
 This can be seen from the intersection property that